budiariyanto/sangu-dana/README.md

 ## Usage blueprint

-1. There is a type named `Client` (`linkaja.Client`) that should be instantiated through `NewClient` which hold any possible setting to the library.
+1. There is a type named `Client` (`dana.Client`) that should be instantiated through `NewClient` which hold any possible setting to the library.
 2. There is a gateway classes which you will be using depending on whether you used.
 The gateway type need a Client instance.
-3. Any activity (public token request) is done in the gateway level.
+3. All Header field is handled by this library
+4. There's also VerifySignature to verify whether the signature response/request is valid.

 ## Example